Menu

 Owned By: Commonwealth of Massachusetts

 This alternate entrance to the Burrage Pond Wildlife Management Area provides access to over 2,000 acres of ponds, marsh, swamps and retired cranberry bogs with several miles of walking trails.
-Managed by the state for fisheries and wildlife habitat, as well as open space.
-This is an excellent spot for bird-watching.
-Stroller-friendly.
+Located on Elm Street in Halifax, it provides access to the southern portion of the property.
+The Burrage Pond WMA is managed by the state for fisheries and wildlife habitat, as well as open space.
+It is stroller-friendly, and an excellent spot for bird-watching.
 Extend your visit at the Indian Crossway Conservation Area or Smith-Nawazelski Conservation Area, both immediately adjacent.
 There are two additional entrances to the property in Hanson, on Elm Street and on Pleasant Street.

 Features